xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     -dev                    : development mode
     -echo                   : server enter in echo mode and data is not processed
     -la                     : not available
+    -raw                    : this is a special debug mode showing only the accumulated resultrs and the samping window

 **1.5 INSTALLATION**